vessel-one/Rhino-Plugin-or-Yacht-Studio/docs/api-integration-flow.md

   ↓
 User switches back to browser
   ↓
-New image appears in project gallery (real-time via WebSocket)
+New image appears in project gallery (real-time via Firestore)
 ```

 **Benefits:**